node-migrator-bot/roto/README.md

 #### A no-nonsense build tool for Node.js projects.

 Roto is designed to be a lean build tool.
 Build targets are defined as functions.
 Inside of which, simply add tasks that are executed *sequentally*.
+Roto is in its very early stages—use it with some caution.

 **To install**: `npm install -g roto`